Support Centre

 • a description of the category or categories of a data subject and of the personal data or categories of personal data relating to the data subject;

-• the recipient or categories of recipients to whom personal data can be disclosed to;
+• the recipient or categories of recipients to whom personal data can be disclosed;

 • proposed transfers of personal data to a third country; and

-The Commission may exempt a notification required under Section 34(1) of the Data Protection Act, where the Commission is satisfied that (Section 35(1) of the Data Protection Act):
+Section 35(1) of the Act states that the Commissioner may exempt a notification required under Section 34(1) of the Act, where the Commissioner is satisfied that:

-• the personal data being processed has no apparent risk of infringement to the rights of the data subject;
+• the personal data being processed poses no apparent risk of infringement on the rights of the data subject;

 • the purposes of the processing, the category of processing, the category of a data subject, the category of a recipient, and the data retention period are specified; and

-• the data controller has appointed a data protection representative, and the data controller has notified the Commission of such appointment.
+• the data controller has appointed a data protection representative ('DPR') and the data controller has notified the Commissioner of such appointment.

-Where an exemption is granted under Section 35(1) of the Data Protection Act, the data controller shall disclose any information required for processing under Section 28 of the Data Protection Act (Section 35(2) of the Act).
+Where an exemption is granted, the data controller is required to disclose any information required for processing under Section 28 (Section 35(2) of the Act).

-However, a public body shall not be exempted from notification under Section 34(1) of the Data Protection Act, for any processing undertaken by that body (Section 35(3) of the Data Protection Act).
+It must be noted that a public body shall not be exempted from notification under Section 34(1) of the Act for any processing undertaken by that body (Section 35(3) of the Act).

 7.2.
 Data transfers

-• is necessary for the performance of a contract between the data subject and the data controller;
+• is necessary for the performance of a contract between the data subject and the data controller, or for the implementation of precontractual measures taken in response to the data subject's request;

-• is necessary for the performance of a contract concluded in the interests of the data subject between the data controller and a third party;
+• is necessary for the performance or conclusion of a contract concluded or to be concluded in the interests of the data subject between the data controller and a third party;

 • is necessary to protect the vital interests of the data subject; or

-• is made from a register that is intended to prove the information to the public and which is open to the public for inspection.
+• is made from a register that according to any law, is intended to provide information to the public and which is open for public inspection.

 7.3.
 Data processing records

-There are no specific requirements for the data controllers and/or data processor to maintain data processing records.
-However, according to Section 37(1) of the Data Protection Act, data protection representatives are obliged to maintain a register of the processing conducted on behalf of the data controller.
+The Act does not have a specific requirement for data controllers or data processors to maintain data processing records.
+However, Section 37(1) of the Act provides that the DPR is mandated to maintain a register of the processing conducted on behalf of the data controller.

 7.4.
 Data protection impact assessment